n1cklarosa/c64-bpong/README.md

-# Commodore 64 Pong in basic
+# Commodore 64 Pong in basic + assembler

 I have been teaching myself to code for the c64.
 To begin with I have created a pong clone game in basic, and have recently started moving it over to assembler.
 I am completely new to coding for the C64 and welcome any feedback you have.
 You can find me on twitter [@commodore_now](https://twitter.com/commodore_now/)